mossicrue/clh-sorint/clh-game/assets/cmds/README.md

 ## SQL

+The different source for SQL commands and keywords I used are:
+- w3 and w3school pages
+- PostgreSQL documentation appendix by looking for standard keyworkd.

+See files `from-sql-base.txt` and `from-postgres-doc.txt` for all the command I added

+## Powershell

+The different source for SQL commands and keywords I used are:
+- w3 and w3school pages
+- PostgreSQL documentation appendix by looking for standard keyworkd.

-See files from-sql-base.txt and from-postgres-doc.txt
+See files from-sql-base.txt and from-postgres-doc.txt for all the command I added

 ## Ansible

-## Powershell

-## Microsoft / Powershell

 ## Cisco